Home > Skills List > First Grade > Language Arts

 Spelling

-• Apply spelling and phonics concepts through oral and written practice.
+• Apply spelling and phonics concepts through oral, written, and tactile practice.

 • Learn basic spelling rules.